nutanix-japan/Karbon_Monitoring_Logging_Material/explore/explore.rst

 Node exporter is used to export metrics from each of the Kubernetes nodes.
 So a Kubernetes `daemonset <https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/>`_ is used to accomplish this task.

-Daemonset makes sure there is an instance of node-exporter pod in each node of the cluster as shown below.
+Daemonset makes sure there is an instance of node-exporter po,zd in each node of the cluster as shown below.

 .. figure:: images/node-exporter-daemonset.png